XuminGaoGithub/Grape_bunches_count_using_robots/README.md

 **Noting:**

-* If you cann't find the weights model (which was trained to detect grape bunches using Yolov3) in the directory (./catkin_ws/src/darknet_ros/darknet_ros/yolo_network_config/weights/), it may need to download it from the following link:
+* If you cann't find the weights model (which was trained to detect grape bunches using Yolov3) in the directory (./catkin_ws/src/darknet_ros/darknet_ros/yolo_network_config/weights/), you need to download it from the following link:

   https://github.com/XuminGaoGithub/Grape_bunches_count_using_robots/blob/master/catkin_ws/src/darknet_ros/darknet_ros/yolo_network_config/weights/my_yolov3_14000.weights